anchpop/wise_mans_haskell/book.md

 One very helpful tool is the `trace` function.
 Inside `Debug.Trace`, the `trace` function takes a `String` and a value and returns that value.
 But invisibly in the background, it also prints the `String` you passed in.
 There is also `traceShow` which takes any value in the `Show` typeclass instead of a `String`.
 If you want to see if a function is being called, you can replace its output with `trace "yep, it's being called" <output>`.
 If a function is returning `x`, you can see that with `traceShow x x`.
 This is common so you can use `traceIdShow` which just prints and returns whatever you pass it.

 # Generalized Algebraic Data Types and Data Kinds

+!quickref(Generalized Algebraic Data Types is basically an extension of the Algebraic Data Types we've already seen.
+They allow us to encode much richer information into types, allowing us to have even more assurance that our code won't break unexpectedly.
+To use them, we need to enable a GHC language extension with `{-# LANGUAGE GADTs #-}`.)

 We're getting into some *advanced* Haskell features here.
 It's our first foray into Haskell's language extensions, and we're starting off with a good one.
 It's called Generalized Algebraic Data Types, or GADTs for short.
 Hopefully you remember data types, they look like this: